freekh/gradle-play-proto/README.md

-A prototype that builds and reloads a Play application without sbt
+A prototype that builds and reloads a Play application with Gradle (without sbt)

+NOTE: Error reporting is not properly implemented so you have to check the command line out put for errors

 # Running
-1. Build first (because error reporting is not properly implmeneted) in the router:
+Run (you can change the source and hit reload in the browser, but you need to check the command line output to see errors):

+    `./gradlew play-run`

+# Building
+Build templates and routes and compile them (and the source code):

     `./gradlew build`
-2. Run (you can change the source and hit reload in the browser, but you need to check the command line output to see the error):
-`./gradlew play-run`